 I’m quite used to connecting to people through technology.
 Living on the other side of the world from friends and family will do that.
 And in my experience, you can have just as meaningful conversations online as you can in person.
 Still, as I end the Facetime call with my sisters, I reflect on the fact that it took a global pandemic for all three of us to get on a call together.
 And that more daily interaction (in person or virtually) with friends and family, as well as with strangers (though good to avoid in-person interaction for the upcoming future), to better understand each other’s experiences and perspectives, could be a step towards decreasing polarisation.
 At a very basic level, dialogue is ‘a conversation between two or more persons’ and ‘an exchange of ideas and opinions’ (Merriam-Webster dictionary).
 It doesn’t need to be formal.

-Due to recent developments, the foundation will during the upcoming months not be organising further in-person discussions on the role of dialogue in peacebuilding.
+Due to recent developments, the Foundation will not be organising further in-person discussions during the upcoming months on the role of dialogue in peacebuilding.
 Social distancing gives us a chance, however, to reflect on and learn about different experiences with dialogue.
 One of the messages to come out of Dialogue in Peacebuilding was that dialogue means different things to different people.
-It’s multiple meanings and the way that these multiple meanings impact approaches to dialogue efforts became evident in roundtable discussions as well.
+Its multiple meanings, and the way that these multiple meanings impact approaches to dialogue efforts, became evident in the roundtable discussions as well.

 A multitude of meanings

 So, to give you (the reader) something to reflect upon as you wait out COVID-19, here is just some of what participants shared on what dialogue means to them:

 - Dialogue is about enhancing participation.
 The process of dialogue can foster inclusivity by allowing others to enter the conversation and create new narratives.